 Students are seen on a walk-in basis for illnesses and injuries such as colds, sore throats, headaches, small cuts, bruises, burns, etc.

-Pregnancy tests and urine tests for bladder infections are screening procedures available in Health Services at no charge.
+Pregnancy tests and urine tests for bladder infections are screening procedures available in Health Services.

-Tuberculosis testing (Tb test) is available in Health Services at no charge.
+Tuberculosis testing (Tb test) is available in Health Services for a small fee.

 Ace bandages and ice packs are available.
-Loan items include vaporizers and crutches.
+Loan items include crutches.

 Non-emergency medical problems such as: colds, sore throats, rashes, etc. can wait until the next working day to be evaluated in the Health Services office.
 RA's have first aid kits that contain thermometers, tylenol, advil, decongestants etc.